Maggie's: Cardiff

-Plans for Wales' second Maggie's Centre, for the Velindre Cancer Centre site in Cardiff, were revealed in 2014.
+Plans for Wales' second Maggie's centre, for the Velindre Cancer Centre site in Cardiff, were revealed in 2014.
 The design was by Dow Jones Architects.
 Funding of £850,000 was made available by the Wales Government in 2017 to begin work on an interim Centre.
-The centre was officially opened by the Duchess of Cornwall on 4 July 2019.
+The centre was officially opened by Camilla, Duchess of Cornwall, on 4 July 2019.

-Merseyside

-On 5 February 2018 it was announced that two new Maggie's Centres at the Clatterbridge Cancer Centre on the Wirral and the Royal Liverpool Hospital in the City Centre would be built as part of a joint project with the Steve Morgan Foundation.